Producers, family reflect on legacy of Mamie Till-Mobley at Mound Bayou’s screening of ‘Till’ - NewsBreak

 MONEY, Miss. — The family of Emmett Till is hoping the release of the movie "Till" will help to further the story of the teen who was murdered in Money, Mississippi back in 1955.
 "A story that Mamie Till Mobley wanted told back in 1955, is finally going to...

 MOUND BAYOU, Miss.
 (AP) — The tiny, all-Black town of Mound Bayou became a safe haven for Emmett Till’s mother as she traveled to Mississippi to testify in the murder trial of two white men who lynched her son in 1955.
-Hundreds of people — a good portion of Mound Bayou’s 1,500 residents — turned out to watch the movie “Till.”
-The feature film is going into wide release across the U.S. this weekend after being in limited release since Oct.
-14. One of the movie’s producers and writers, Keith Beauchamp, told the Mound Bayou audience Thursday evening that the town is sacred to the story of Emmett Till.
+Hundreds of people — a good portion of Mound Bayou’s 1,500 residents — turned out Thursday […] The post Emmett Till movie shown in Mississippi town pivotal to the story appeared first on The Atlanta Voice.

 Escaped Mississippi inmate found in Acadia Parish